tzschmidt/PlanMerger/encodings/merger/approach1/README.md

 **A-Domain**
 - **Version 1**
     + A-domain: merger can merge M- and A-domain plans
-    + multiple robots are not allowed to access the same shelf in their original plans
+    + multiple robots are allowed to access the same shelf in their original plans
     + benchmarks must contain "adomain."